- Why Research

 Professor of Medicine and Public Health,

 New York, New York

-Genetic studies are ongoing to characterize the drivers of hereditary breast cancers and to identify potential actionable targets to prevent this disease in high-risk families.
+- Genetic studies are ongoing to characterize the drivers of hereditary breast cancers and to identify new drug targets to prevent this disease in high-risk families.

 These studies are advancing our understanding of hereditary breast and ovarian cancer and have generated several published papers in the scientific literature bearing on the operational, medical, as well as ethical challenges of "personalized" genomic counseling.